Frederick Knott

 Frederick Major Paull Knott (28 August 1916 – 17 December 2002) was an English playwright and screenwriter known for complex crime-related plots.
 Although he was a reluctant writer and completed a small number of plays, two have become well-known: the London-based stage thriller Dial M for Murder, later filmed in Hollywood by Alfred Hitchcock, and the 1966 play Wait Until Dark, which was adapted to a Hollywood film directed by Terence Young.
 He also wrote the Broadway mystery Write Me a Murder.

-He has a son named Tony Knott who attended Princeton Day School in the 1970s.
+Knott moved to the United States in September 1952.
+He was introduced to actress Ann Hillary a few months later, married her in 1953, and the couple lived in New York for many years.
+Their only son, Anthony Frederick Knott, was born in 1959.